Davejurgens/marvel-rivals-repo/docs/apis/post-duelist.md

-## Add a new duelist character
+## Add a new comic

 ![alt text](<../docs/media/Duelist 3.png>)

-Adds a new duelist superhero in the database.
+Creates a new comic book entry in the collection.

 ## Method:
 `POST`